AAA3A-AAA3A/AAA3A-cogs/docs/cog_discordmodals.rst

 Here are all the commands included in this cog (4):

 * ``[p]discordmodals``
- Group of commands for use ReactToCommand.
+ Group of commands to use ReactToCommand.

 * ``[p]discordmodals add <message> <argument>``
  Add a Modal to a message.